pinewoodux/codetest/README.md

-# Pinewood Front-end Code Test
+# Front-end Code Test

 The purpose of this task is to test your design and front-end coding skills.
 You can add to or amend the source files as much as you wish.
-Feel free to use any JavaScript libraries or frameworks to complete the task, although bear in mind that we want to see your abilities and not someone elses.
+Feel free to use any JavaScript libraries, but please do not use Bootstrap / Foundation etc to complete the task as we want to see your abilities and not someone elses.

 Please complete the requirements listed below.
 Your work must be supported in